 Partnership Welcomes New Staff

-The Martin-Pitt Partnership for Children is excited to welcome four new employees to the organization: Kyndra Boyette, Tiffany Dent, Maria Garcia, Laurie McPhillips, and Teneshia Webb.
+The Martin-Pitt Partnership for Children is excited to welcome six new employees to the organization: Kyndra Boyette, Tiffany Dent, Maria Garcia, Ashley Lewis, Laurie McPhillips, and Teneshia Webb.

 Kyndra Boyette is a native of Wayne County with more than 20 years of experience in early childhood education.
 She joins the Partnership as a Healthy Social Behavior Specialist for Region 3, a role she knows and loves.
-Though Boyette comes to the Partnership having most recently served as the Education Coordinator for WAGES Head Start, she served as the Partnership’s Healthy Social Behavior Specialist from 2010 to 2017.
+Boyette comes to the Partnership having most recently served as the Education Coordinator for WAGES Head Start.
+In addition, she served as the Partnership’s Healthy Social Behavior Specialist from 2010 to 2017.

 “I’m excited about being back to partner with teachers and help children with social and emotional development,” said Boyette.
 “I enjoy making sure children are receiving quality early childhood experiences.”